microsoft/WhatTheHack/067-FabricLakehouse/Student/Challenge-04.md

 - You can use any format, but a Power BI report is an obvious choice.
 - Don't go "overboard" with the PowerPoint.
 - A live demo always makes a splash!
+- Enrich your pieces of eight with some gold doubloons!
+Add some additional data sources to your lakehouse to make your data story even more compelling.